 Mileage and other car expenses

-Mileage is treated as a vehicle expense and can be claimed from tax returns.
+Your mileage is treated as a vehicle expense, and you can claim it on tax returns.
 Mileage assists in determining depreciation costs on vehicles and fuel used for the daycare business.
-If the vehicles are used fully for daycare activities, expenses are fully deductible meaning that they can be claimed when filing taxes.
+If the vehicles are used fully for daycare activities, expenses are fully deductible, meaning that they can be claimed when filing taxes.
 They include vehicle insurance, oil, license, registration, repairs, and interest paid on the loan that bought the vehicle.
-If the vehicle is used for other personal uses together with the daycare activities, then the portion of mileage used for daycare is multiplied with the total operating expenses to get the net daycare vehicle expenses claimable.
+If the vehicle is used for other personal uses together with the daycare activities, then the portion of mileage used for daycare is multiplied by the total operating expenses to get the net daycare vehicle expenses claimable.

 Deductible vehicle expense = Operational expenses * (mileage used for daycare/total mileage expenses)

 Rooms that daycare owners use for business are used to calculate the net deductible amount when filing taxes.
-For instance, the CRA uses the footage for these rooms to calculate the business portion then multiply by the total expenses incurred by the owner.
-However, this is subjected to the net time used for daycare activities.
+For instance, the CRA uses the footage for these rooms to calculate the business portion.
+And then multiply the footage by the total expenses incurred by the owner.
+However, this is subject to the net time used for daycare activities.

 Home office expenses (rooms) = Area used for business/total area * total expenses.

 (time (hours) for daycare business/total hours used in a day) * (Area used for business/total area) * total expenses.

 Some costs associated with long-distance calls may be claimed made with primary reason emanating from daycare activities.
 For instance, there may be airtime expenses used for cellular calls that relate to business income.
 The expense is fully deductible.
 Also, if the business has leased a fax machine, only the percentage of its lease.
 Which affects the daycare business is deductible.
 However, if the daycare has bought the fax machine, the lease is not claimable.